Last updated: May 29, 2020

 There seem to be hundreds of summaries of the Paycheck Protection Program available on the internet.
 Here is a summary published by the U.S. Department of the Treasury.
 The best summary I’ve seen so far from a design and “ease of use” perspective is from the U.S. Chamber of Commerce, available here.

-See below for loan terms and how to apply.
+See below for loan terms, how to apply, and how to obtain loan forgiveness.

 Economic Injury Disaster Loans